Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 This means you can _rollback_ a DELETE statement.
 But _not_ a TRUNCATE statement.
 {: .notice--warning}

+## Data Manipulation Language

+Data Manipulation Language is what we use when are working with the data _within_ the database.
+For example, this could mean retrieving data with a SELECT statement, using an UPDATE statement, or removing data with a DELETE statement.

+Our first example is actually neither of the above!

 ### INSERT INTO

-Lastly, we probably want to insert some data into dbo.Songs.
+Recall our _Songs_ table.
-We have created the table.
+We created the table.
 But it doesn't contain any data.
+That's because we didn't put any data in it!

 ```sql
 INSERT INTO dbo.Songs